 It is not necessary to include detailed descriptions on the program or type of grants and awards.
 When funding is from a block grant or other resources available to a university, college, or other research institution, submit the name of the institute or organization that provided the funding.

-If no funding has been provided for the research, please include the following sentence:
+If no funding has been provided for the research, it is recommended to include the following sentence:

 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.
+Nomenclature and units

 Follow internationally accepted rules and conventions: use the international system of units (SI).
 If other quantities are mentioned, give their equivalent in SI.
-You are urged to consult IUB: Biochemical Nomenclature and Related Documents for further information.
+You are urged to consult IUB: Biochemical Nomenclature and Related Documents

 • Make sure you use uniform lettering and sizing of your original artwork.